Samsung Galaxy S26 Ultra vs OnePlus 15: Main differences to expect

 Size-wise, we expect that the OnePlus 15 will be slightly more compact than the Galaxy S26 Ultra, potentially being shorter and narrower but a smidgen thicker.
 Considering the monstrous 7,300 mAh battery that could make it to the back of the device, a thickness of just over 8 millimeters is still mind-boggling.

 In terms of water and dust resistance, the OnePlus 15 will inevitably be the better-endowed device, as it will once again come with IP69-rated resistance.
-This one ensures protection against even strong water jets and pulses, definitely giving peace of mind.
+This one ensures protection against even strong water jets and pulses, certainly giving peace of mind.

 Display Differences

-At the same time, the Galaxy S26 Ultra display will be mostly similar to the one on the Galaxy S25 Ultra.
+At the same time, the Galaxy S26 Ultra display will likely be very similar to the one on the Galaxy S25 Ultra.
 Think of a 6.9-inch size (among the largest around), with full HDR support, smooth 1-120Hz refresh rate support, and a peak brightness of 3,000 nits, up from 2,600 nits.
 We also expect a third-gen anti-reflective coating to make an appearance.

 Another improvement would be a new privacy film-like feature, which will reportedly utilize AI to control viewing angles in order to protect your privacy from prying eyes.
 That's a pretty intriguing feature that could eliminate the need for a dedicated privacy screen protector.